Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 #### So, is it better to be vegan or flight free?

 In conclusion: definitely take steps to reduce your meat consumption, for all of the reasons outlined above.
-Please also try to reduce the amount you fly, perhaps by taking a [flight free year](/index).
-Our director is [vegan and flight free](https://www.vegansociety.com/news/blog/flight-free-and-vegan), and she would urge you to give both a try – as well as leaving your car at home, installing solar energy on your house, and composting your waste rather than sending it to landfill.
+Please also try to reduce the amount you fly, perhaps by taking our [Flight Free Challenge](/index).

+The founder and director of Flight Free UK is [vegan and flight free](https://www.vegansociety.com/news/blog/flight-free-and-vegan), and she would urge you to give both a try – as well as leaving your car at home, installing solar energy on your house, and composting your waste rather than sending it to landfill.

 > Take steps to reduce your meat consumption, and also try to reduce the amount you fly.